Dr. Ellen G. Stein is a forensic and clinical psychologist in private practice in San Diego, California.

-Dr. Stein also maintains a small private practice, offering assessment and treatment for adults and adolescents, as well as pre-teens.
+Dr. Stein also maintains a small private practice, offering assessment and treatment for adults, adolescents, pre-teens and latency-aged populations.
 Dr. Stein is a former Adjunct Clinical Professor at The California School of Professional Psychology (at Alliant International University) in San Diego, CA, as well as The University of San Diego, San Diego, CA.

 After nearly 20 years of graduate teaching, Dr. Stein has continued to provide professional training and continuing education seminars for attorneys (various Bar association conferences), judges (California Judicial Council), and psychiatrists, psychologists, marriage/family therapists and social workers in a variety of clinical and institutional settings across California.
-In addition, Dr. Stein has been a lead faculty member with the Association for Advanced Training in the Behavioral Sciences for nearly 20 years, training licensure candidates preparing for the EPPP national exam, in areas of Physiological Psychology, Psychopharmacology, Life Span Development, Industrial/Organizational Psychology and Statistics, Research Design and Test Construction.
+Dr. Stein was a lead faculty member with the Association for Advanced Training in the Behavioral Sciences for nearly 20 years, and trained licensure candidates preparing for the EPPP national exam in areas of Physiological Psychology, Psychopharmacology, Life Span Development, Industrial/Organizational Psychology and Statistics, Research Design and Test Construction.

 General forensic consultation includes assessment, psychological testing, litigation consultation, jury consultation, and expert witness testimony.
 Dr. Stein is routinely retained by plaintiff’s counsel and defense counsel (Civil) as well as prosecution and defense counsel (Criminal and Courts Martial).